In this article

 A corporate card policy is a set of guidelines that governs employee use of company-issued credit cards.
 It aims to control employee spending by defining what is and isn't an authorized expense.

 Company credit cards can help eliminate the need for reimbursements and make it easier to track business transactions.
-But when left unchecked, corporate cards could potentially lead to unauthorized spending and expense fraud.
+But when left unchecked, employee expense cards could potentially lead to unauthorized spending and expense fraud.
 A strong company policy, and the right card to enforce it, can mitigate both of these risks.

-6 components of a strong corporate credit card policy
+Key components of a strong corporate credit card policy

 A good corporate credit card policy is easy for employees to understand, simple to enforce, compliant with internal and external regulations, and flexible enough to meet your needs as your business grows.
-Employees should sign off on your corporate card program's policy before they start using their cards so you can be sure they understand the rules.

 A corporate card policy should include the following components:

-1. Eligibility requirements
+Eligibility requirements

-The first step is to lay out who’s eligible for an employee credit card and the criteria for approval.
 Many companies only offer cards to certain departments, like sales or purchasing, or to employees at or above a certain level of seniority.
 You might also decide to run a credit check before issuing cards, in which case you should let your employees know in this section.

 This outlines the employee credit card agreement—in other words, the responsibilities of any employee handling a corporate credit card.
 The clearer you can be about duties and expectations, the safer and easier it is to issue cards teamwide.